-Vice President Kamala Harris officially conceded the election to President-elect Donald Trump on Wednesdayn afternoon, delivering a hopeful and forward-looking message from Howard University, her alma mater.
+Vice President Kamala Harris officially conceded the election to President-elect Donald Trump on Wednesday afternoon, delivering a hopeful and forward-looking message from Howard University, her alma mater.
 She urged supporters not to lose heart but to continue “the fight that fueled this campaign.”

 Addressing a crowd that included former House Speaker Nancy Pelosi, Harris spoke about her defeat in the presidential race and conveyed deep gratitude and resolve.